experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 If no connected USB plug connected provides power, the board would have to be a power source.
 Pads on the board must be provided for 5-20V PP_HV1/PP_HV2 directly connected to the PD Controller.

+According to the UCM-IMX8PLUS Referene Guide the Supply Voltage is 3.45V to 4.4V.
+This fits with charging/discharging of a LiPO battery which will be supported in the future.
+While 5V is relevant for power supply via USB, the board has no need

 ### Handling USB Connector (PD Controller)